passle/passle-sync-wordpress/README.md

 - [NPM](https://www.npmjs.com/)
 - [Composer](https://getcomposer.org/)
-- Development environment running a Wordpress instance
+- Development environment running a WordPress instance
   - Including a correctly set `/etc/hosts` config.

 To build documentation, you will need to ensure `extension=fileinfo` is enabled in your `php.ini`.
 This extension is disabled by default on Windows.